 And I love that she shares some of her personal story here, how she and her husband, Craig, became an insta-family when they adopted two (gorgeous!) baby boys from Ethiopia.
 Anyone who’s ever cared for babies and small children can appreciate how difficult getting a healthy meal on the table becomes.
 You may get a few moments while they nap, but you’re exhausted too and can’t risk them waking up in the middle of some difficult gourmet recipe.
 So Maria swears that many of these recipes can be made with one hand, the other hand being free for comforting small children.

 Now, I didn’t try to make this recipe with one hand.
 I’ve had my children and I don’t relish going back to the times when I couldn’t use both hands in the kitchen.
 But there are still times when I need to make a quick and easy dinner that still satisfies.
 So I chose to make her Crab Stuffed Avocado because everything about it appealed to me.
 California avocados are in season and I am trying to make the most of them!
 Plus filling them with delicious seafood flavoured with lime and cilantro?
 Yep, that’s my groove.
 Now, I gave mine a spicy little twist by adding sriracha instead of the suggested Goddess Dressing in Maria’s book.
 I also found I had to use two cans of crabmeat but that’s because I did not have lump crab.
 I think lump crabmeat (as pictured in Maria’s cookbook, so I am pretty sure that’s what she used) would be better here.
 As I had the finely shredded crab meat, I found the mayo overpowered it a bit.
-If that’s all you can find, then I suggest cutting back the mayo to 2 tbsp or using two cans as I did.
+If that’s all you can find, then I suggest cutting back the mayo to 2 tablespoon or using two cans as I did.

 Now, have I convinced you yet?
 Rush out and buy this book.
 Or wait to see if you win and then rush out if you don’t.
 You get the picture.